Trump's Board of Peace is dividing countries in Europe and the Middle East

 Chaired by Trump, the board was originally conceived as a small group of world leaders overseeing the Gaza ceasefire plan.
 But the Trump administration’s ambitions have since expanded into a more sprawling concept, with Trump hinting at the board's role as mediator for other global conflicts.

-Israel’s Prime Minister Benjamin Netanyahu said he's agreed to join the board - a departure from an earlier stance when his office criticized the makeup of another committee tasked with overseeing Gaza.
+Israel’s Prime Minister Benjamin Netanyahu said he had agreed to join the board - a departure from an earlier stance when his office criticised the makeup of another committee tasked with overseeing Gaza.

 NORWAY AND SWEDEN SAY NO